runtimeverification/wasm-semantics/wasm.md

 ### Binary Operators

 When a binary operator is the next instruction, the two arguments are loaded from the `<stack>` automatically.
+A `BinOp` operator always produces a result of the same type as its operands.

 ```k
     syntax BinOp ::= IBinOp